isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 </table>

-To confirm the Roaming Client is checking in, log into your OpenDNS Dashboard and choose the customer where you ran the deployment script.
-Then navigate to Configuration -> Identities -> Roaming Computers.
+To confirm the roaming client is checking in, log into your Umbrella Dashboard and choose the customer where you ran the deployment script.
+Then navigate to Identities -> Roaming Computers.
 If the computer is checking in properly, you’ll notice a green status icon as shown below.

 <table style="width:100%">
 	<tbody>